kennycontreras/us_national_tourism/readme.md

-# US National Tourism Data Warehouse from Scratch
+# US National Tourism DataWarehouse from Scratch

 ### Project Summary

-This project was built with the goal of providing wide information for analyst purpose about Immigration data of US.
-This Datawarehouse provides clean and structured information about what kind of visa every immigrant has, which states or port entries receive more immigrants, how long it is going to be the period of stay in the US, visa types, etc.
+This project was built with the goal of providing wide information for analysis purpose about Immigration data of US.
+The goal is to create and build a Datawarehouse from scratch with clean and structured data that you can apply machine learning models and BI tools to for example know about what kind of visa every immigrant has, which states or port entries receive more immigrants, average period of stay in the US, visa types, etc.

 With this information, you can provide an exhaustive analysis about e.g Which state receive more immigrants, which season is the best for travelers based on weather temperature of each state.
 How many people live in every state or city, airports for each state.
-You can even apply prediction models to know how many immigrants will the US receive on a specific day based on weather conditions.
+You can even apply machine learning models and use this information to promote events or hotel room deals.

 ![img](https://imgur.com/t7AQGIr.png)